facelessuser/coloraide/docs/src/markdown/temperature.md

 /////
 ////

-Colors that are outside the gamut will only be approximations under the specified gamut and may not convert back to exactly the same temperature.
+Colors that are outside the gamut will only be normalized to be inside the gamut and may not convert back to exactly the same temperature.

 ```py play
 c = Color.blackbody(1200)